-A really lucky ecosystem for companies and governments as they push to colonizes every budding internet market including India we will lose our digital-sovereignty
+A really lucky ecosystem for companies and governments as they push to colonize every budding internet market including India we will lose our digital-sovereignty

-The majority of people don’t bother to switch from proprietary spyware shipped by default on our laptops and phones and continue to use user subjugating operating systems..
-Just pause.. your Laptop ships with Windows or MacOS and belongs to Apple and Microsoft not you.
+The majority of people don’t bother to switch from proprietary spyware shipped by default on our laptops and phones and continue to use user subjugating operating systems.
+Your Laptop ships with Windows / MacOS and belongs to Apple and Microsoft not you.
 You just rent it from them.
 Even after you pay for the hardware.

 Explaining the importance of privacy is like explaining climate change

-Except, it’s not nature who’s suffering it’s you.
+Except, it’s not animals who’s suffering it’s you.
 You reap what you sow.
 I’ll assure you that you’d have to pay more for your rent, taxes, if you ignore the importance of privacy.
-Let’s take a real life example, in China people are recognized by their faces and are ranked - its called the social credit system they don’t have access to the outside world.
+Let’s take a real life example: in China people are recognized by their faces and are ranked — its called the social credit system and they don’t have access to the ‘outside world’.